 Halo™ results will last for years to come, but you should continue to keep your skin protected at all times using UVA/UVB sunscreen (like Enza Essentials™ Advanced Protection SPF 30) to protect your new, healthy skin.
 Each additional Halo™ treatment you get will only improve the results, giving you even better looking skin.

 Every Halo treatment is customized for your skin and your lifestyle.
 Depending on your needs, your provider may recommend a single treatment, or a series of treatments.
 In order to find out which is the best option for you, please schedule a consultation with Dr. Rucker or the licensed aesthetician at Enza Medispa.

 How does the Halo™ laser compare to other cosmetic laser devices?

 The Halo™ by Sciton is unrivaled in its ability to treat multiple conditions of the skin during a single session, producing ablative results but with the minimal side effects and downtime of a non-ablative procedure.
 While most laser technology offers adjustable wavelengths for targeted patient treatment, the Halo™ is the first of its kind to emit two wavelengths simultaneously.

 Dr. Joseph Rucker of Plastic Surgery Clinic of Eau Claire, WI

 Dr. Joseph Rucker completed his medical school training at Michigan State University and has been in private practice in west central Wisconsin in the Eau Claire area since 1984.
-He has performed over 10,000 reconstructive and cosmetic surgery procedures and sees patients in Eau Claire, WI and River Falls, WI.
+He has performed over 10,000 reconstructive and cosmetic surgery procedures and sees patients in Eau Claire, WI.
 Dr. Rucker is board-certified by the American Board of Plastic Surgery and serves as the physician provider at Enza Medispa in Eau Claire.